asthinasthi/asthinasthi.github.io/content/about.md

 url: "/about"
 summary: About Me
 ---
-I am a “Computer Scientist” at Adobe focusing on Developer Productivity Projects.
-I lead the Adobe Service Runtime team used by >60% of Adobe’s Java Services.
-I work on various tools such as Code Generation, Onboarding Tools and Service Registry which help Adobe’s Developers go from Concept to Cloud in a few minutes.
+I am a “Computer Scientist” at Adobe focusing on Internal Developer Platform.
+I lead the Adobe Service Runtime team.
+Adobe Service Runtime is a framework used by >60% of Adobe’s Java Services.
+I also build several tools such as Code Generation, Onboarding Tools and Service Registry which help Adobe’s Developers go from Concept to Cloud in a few minutes.

 I am a Jack of many trades.
 I mainly work on Java, GoLang & Python.
 I actively work on internal ArgoCD based Deployment platform which powers successful Adobe products like Firefly, Photoshop, Doc Cloud etc.

 I am a huge Productivity Nerd.
 I am curious and chase the cool new productivity tools.
-So far Todoist and Logseq are my current obsessions.
+So far [Todoist](https://todoist.com) and [Logseq](https://logseq.com) are my current obsessions.
 I am an early adopter of Upnote and Acreom.

 ## Talks and Conferences
 I presented at ArgoCon 2022.